ayuthmang/scb-openapi-oh-my-merchant-service/README.md

 $ npm run start
 ```

-## Produciton Deployment
+## Production deployment

 In the demonstration, we are using the [Heroku](https://www.heroku.com/) to deploy and do CI/CD.

-In order to use project in production, we have many concerns, for example some request body validation, validate token, and database to stores a transaction id, token.
+To use project in production, we have many concerns, for example some request body validation, validate token, and database to stores a transaction id, token.
 You'll need to put some effort to make it ready to use in production.

-I recommended to read the [Futher reading](#Futher-reading).
+We recommended reading the [Futher reading](#Futher-reading) section.

 ## Postman collection

 Postman collection available here, [docs/postman](./docs/postman)

-## Futher reading
+## Further reading

 ### Express